 You can download the full use case description from the W3C Social Business Community Group.
-3 The group's mission is to work closely with relevant standards organizations seeking to address standards gaps.
+The group works closely with the relevant standards organizations to address these gaps.

 Figure 1.
 Business Process Visibility Use Case

 Activity Streams

 An activity stream is a list of activities by individuals and groups usually within the context of a given application.
 Activity streams provide a mechanism to allow users to be notified when actions happen in their social network, for example Like, Follow, Post, or to share and re-share information.
 Similarly, social businesses use activity streams to simplify communications channels for people across their business network, with colleagues, partners, clients, and applications.
 In social businesses, activity streams can represent business activities, for example an order is fulfilled, a sales lead is identified, a meeting is scheduled, a document is posted for review.
 Activity streams complement traditional modes of communication like email, instant messaging and SMS(a.k.a., 'texting').